 Jan Wahl, children’s book author and silent film historian extraordinaire, grew up in Toledo’s elegant neighborhood of Westmoreland.
 At the tender age of ten years old he began collecting old films, writing to movie stars, and collecting art.
 He was a very worldly kid.
-As a bright young student winning awards for his writing, a recipient of scholarships and also a Fulbright for study in Copenhagen, he might have been a novelist, or maybe a film director.
+As a bright young student winning awards for his writing, a recipient of scholarships, including a Fulbright scholarship for study in Copenhagen, he might have been a novelist, or maybe a film director.
 But he found his calling as being an “extraordinarily prolific author” (as his New York Times obituary put it) of children’s books.
 “If we can get through to children, there’s a chance to shape a sort of better future,” he told The Blade in 1971.
 He authored over 130 books for children and also wrote some insightful books about the history of silent film through his own direct experiences.

 Jan Wahl drew his inspiration from his own childhood in Northwest Ohio.
 At various times in his life he lived in New York, Mexico, and Copenhagen, but settled in Toledo (for better or worse, as only the artists of Toledo would understand) for his final 30 years.
 He gave back to the Toledo community every chance he got, through showing his old silent films including commentary only he could provide, at Bowling Green State University, the Toledo Museum of Art, and the Sylvania Senior Center.
 At libraries and schools, he gave talks to children about his books.
 He hosted a regular “movie night” in his basement for his friends.

 Jan Wahl’s latest book came out one week after he passed away, Hedy Lamarr and Her Amazing Invention, about a beautiful movie star whose invention led to cell phones and more.
 He knew her personally, too.